- Why should I apply to the University of Texas Department of Astronomy?

 - What does the Admissions Committee look for on an application?

 - When will I hear from the Department about an admission decision?

 - How can I tell if my application is complete?

-- When should I take the GRE General Test and the GRE Physics Test?
+- When should I take the GRE General Test?

 - How do I finance my graduate education?

 - How do I apply for an Assistantship?